hannobraun/hanno.braun-odw.eu/website/content/products/_index.md

     )
 }}

-A spacer is used two create a distance between two connected parts in an assembly.
+A spacer is used to create a distance between two connected parts in an assembly.
 It has a hole in the middle, so a bolt can go through.
 Often enough, an off-the-shelf spacer or a stack of washers will do the job well enough.
 Sometimes though, you need a spacer with very precise dimensions.
 Then a custom, 3D-printed one comes in handy.

 ### Print your own